7Wdev/Phase10-WebGame/readme.md

 # Phase 10 - WebGame (NOT READY YET)
 [![Logo](https://play-lh.googleusercontent.com/TSWxyhsMENOyjTnRG5PmHFIMdg095lWEbcapjfsRbJ7YLicYUXS4mQ7tjhmjCIldTJ8k "Phase 10")](https://www.unorules.org/phase-10-rules/ "Phase 10")

 Phase 10 is a popular card game, I don't own the game or anything belongs to it.
-I just implemented it into a web game to have fun with my friend.
+I just implemented it into a web game to have fun with my friends.
 This application is made only for fun and not for any financial or commercial purposes1!
 The code is completly mine except the dependencies that I used, so feel free to clone, contribute or fork...